jackhallybone/quick-tk-gui/README.md

 ### Clock

-Timestamps are taken from the `ThreadedGUI` clock, which uses `time.time()` by default.
+Timestamps are taken from the `ThreadedGUI` clock.
 The `now` property returns the current time.

-The `set_clock()` method can be used to change the clock function.
+By default, the clock function uses `time.time()`, but this can be changed using `set_clock()`.
+For example, this is necessary when comparing UI timestamps to events from other sources such as a [sounddevice](https://github.com/spatialaudio/python-sounddevice/) or [DipStream](https://github.com/jackhallybone/dipstream) stream.

 For example, to use the [sounddevice Stream time](https://python-sounddevice.readthedocs.io/en/0.3.15/api/streams.html#sounddevice.Stream.time) as the clock:

 ```python
 gui.set_clock(clock=lambda: stream.time)